opensearch-project/documentation-website/_data-prepper/expression-syntax.md

 - _Literal_

 ### Operator
-Hard coded token that identifies the operation used in an _expression_.
+An operator is a hardcoded token that identifies the operation used in an _expression_.

-### JSON pointer
+### JSON Pointer
-A Literal used to reference a value within the Event provided as context for the _Expression String_.
-JSON Pointers are identified by a leading `/` containing alphanumeric character or underscores, delimited by `/`.
+A JSON Pointer is a literal used to reference a value within an event and provided as context for an _expression string_.
+JSON Pointers are identified by a leading `/` containing alphanumeric characters or underscores, delimited by `/`.
 JSON Pointers can use an extended character set if wrapped in double quotes (`"`) using the escape character `\`.
-Note, JSON Pointer require `~` and `/` that should be used as part of the path and not a delimiter to be escaped.
+Note that JSON Pointers require `~` and `/` characters, which should be used as part of the path and not as a delimiter that needs to be escaped.

+The following are examples of JSON Pointers:

 - `~0` representing `~`
 - `~1` representing `/`